 About MU physical therapy

 The University of Missouri’s Department of Physical Therapy offers an entry level clinical doctorate degree.
 The faculty possesses a diversity of practice and research interests that expose students to the wealth of opportunities within in this profession.
 Clinical affiliations across the country and in a variety of settings allow students to experience first hand the value of physical therapists in the health care arena.
+Info for prospective students.

 - Accredited physical therapist education program through Commission on Accreditation of Physical Therapist Education (CAPTE) since 1963